 How you post a manual is almost as important as posting it in the first place.

 Simply uploading the entire department manual as one document is not enough.
 Manuals can run hundreds if not thousands of pages.
-They are often full of jargon, technical terms and details (like how to wear the uniform) that may be of little use to the public.
-Meanwhile, information relevant to topics that do interest the public (like use of force) might be scattered across multiple policies and difficult to find.
+They often are full of jargon, technical terms and details (like how to wear the uniform) that may be of little interest to the public.
+Meanwhile, information that does interest the public (like use of force) might be scattered across multiple policies and difficult to find.

 A manual should be easy to find on the police department's website.

 Why it matters: The police department manual is most useful to the community when community members are able to easily find it.
 We recommend choosing a name for the manual that is clear and self-explanatory, such as “Policy & Procedure Manual” or simply “Policy Manual.”
-Titles such as “Patrol Guide” or “Written Directives” are less clear.
+Titles such as “Patrol Guide” or “Written Directives” are less clear to folks unfamiliar with police jargon.

 Additionally, where the manual is posted within the department’s website is equally important.
 If the manual is buried within a subpage, it may be difficult for the public to locate.
 We recommend linking to the manual from the home or index page, and placing the manual within the site’s main navigation.